 Hopkins A, Dealey C, Bale S, Defloor T, Worboys F. Patient stories of living with a pressure ulcer.
 J Adv Nurs 2006; 56(4): 345-353.

-Reddy M. Pressure ulcer.
-BMJ Clin Evid 2011.
+Reddy M. Pressure ulcers.
+BMJ Clin Evid 2011: pii: 1901.

 Sharp CA, McLaws ML.
 Estimating the risk of pressure ulcer development: is it truly evidence based?
 Int Wound J 2006; 3(4): 344-353.